CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 Guidance:
 * Make a copy of the Notebook from Challenge 1
-* This time we'll be using `Keras` with a TensorFlow backend to train a Convolution Neural Network
+* This time we'll be using `Keras` with a TensorFlow backend to train a Convolution Neural Network on Azure Batch AI
 * Target accuracy of our model on the test data set: `>99%`

 ## Challenge 3 - Model deployment on Azure